Then visit the Yasukuni like Justin Bieber

 Western corporate medias as well as Beijing Communist Party mouthpiece "China Daily" and Xinhua today enjoy demonizing the Yasukuni - to meet its political ends, claiming that it is an evil spirited "Spooky Voldemort Castle" where the so called the war criminals are "buried".

-Let me emphatically refute this claim.
-It is more than funny.
+Now, let me emphatically refute this claim.
+Besides, its more than funny.

-1. In Shintoism, you do not "bury" the dead.
+1. First of all, in Shintoism, you do not "bury" the dead.
 Instead their souls are ENSHRINED.
 Tombs do not exist.
-Foreign correspondents never do their homework unfortunately, and tries to see things from a western stereotype which is pretty much misleading.
+Foreign correspondents often never do their homework unfortunately, and tries to see things from a western stereotype which is pretty much misleading.

 2. Why would over five million people (5 million) visit the Yasukuni annually, if the place is "evil" ?!
 It simply does not make sense.
 We've got to bear in mind that the Kamikaze fighters were merely 20 years of age during WW2, and that we the Japanese as well as foreign visitors go to the Yasukuni to pay respect for his courage and dedication.